cf-git/twig-once/README.md

 ## How to use.

-1. Require this extension with your composer
+1.Require this extension with your composer

 ```shell
 composer require cf-git/twig-once
 ```

-2. nclude autoload file in your php project (if it not included);
+2.include autoload file in your php project (if it not included);

 ```php
 include_once('vendor/autoload.php');
 ```

-3. add token parser to Twig\Environment
+3.add token parser to Twig\Environment

 ```php
 $twig = new Environment($loader, $config);
 $twig->addTokenParser(new OnceTokenParser());

 ```

+4.Then use twig documentation!

 And use it.